 Ques: How does Sophie include her brother Geoff in her fantasy of future?

 Answer: Sophie was jealous of the fact that her brother had access to the world outside.
-She fantasises about going to these places with him someday in the future wearing a yellow dress.
+She fantasizes about going to these places with him someday in the future wearing a yellow dress.
 She fantasizes that the world would rise to greet them.

 Ques: Which country did Danny Casey play for?